What is Ecological Connectivity?

 What Breaks the Connection

 Over time, natural pathways that connect life have been interrupted.
-Roads, railway, fences, dams and development divive continuous landscapes and waterways into disconnected patches.
+Roads, railway, fences, dams and development divide continuous landscapes and waterways into disconnected patches.
 When these connections are lost, the land and all life that depends on it begin to struggle.
 Animals can’t move safely between feeding and breeding areas.
 Fish are blocked from reaching the waters they’ve returned to for generations.
 Wildlife ends up on busy roads, increasing the risk of collisions that can harm both animals and people.

 In 2023 in BC, 1,070 injuries resulted from 12,825 crashes where animals were involved.